viperconsole/viperconsole.github.io/index_dev.md

 * `V.inp.action2()` returns true if the controller X button or keyboard C key are pressed
 * `V.inp.action3()` returns true if the controller B button or keyboard V key are pressed
 * `V.inp.action4()` returns true if the controller Y button or keyboard Z key are pressed
+* `V.inp.menu()` returns true if the controller menu button or keyboard ESC key are pressed

 The same functions with the _pressed suffix exist to check if the button was pressed since the last game tick.
 They all return a boolean.